MickGyver/KTRL-CD32/README.md

 You will need the Arduino IDE to build the sources.

+**NOTE:** This is an older version of the KTRL CD32 controller.
+I have designed an updated KTRL CD32+ controller, available as kit on amibay.com.

 # Building instructions
 For instructions how to build the KTRL CD32, visit http://www.daemonbite.com/ktrl/ktrl-cd32.html.
 You can get boards and components from me over at Amibay.com (http://www.amibay.com/showthread.php?101948-KTRL-CD32-PCBs-and-Components).